urbanjost/M_process/README.md

      make F90=nvfortran nvfortran

      # optionally
-     make test # run the unit tests (needs M_msg(3f) module) make run  # run all the demo programs from the manpages make help # see other developer options
+     make test           # run the unit tests (needs M_msg(3f) module) make run  --example # run all the demo programs from the manpages make help           # see other developer options
 ```

 This will compile the M_process module and optionally build all the
-example programs from the document pages in the test/demos/ sub-directory
+example programs from the document pages in the example/ sub-directory
 and run the unit tests.

 ## SUPPORTS FPM (registered at the [fpm(1) registry](https://github.com/fortran-lang/fpm-registry) )